-Creek Week activities include the Great American Cleanup Saturday, March 24th from 9 am-noon in neighborhoods in Winston-Salem, Kernersville and Clemmons.
+Creek Week activities include the Great American Cleanup Saturday, April 6th from 9 am-noon in neighborhoods across Winston-Salem, Kernersville and Clemmons.
 Individuals and groups can volunteer to help cleanup our local waterways and neighborhoods.
 The City of Winston-Salem will provide cleanup supplies and a pizza lunch for those registered.
-To volunteer with the Great American Cleanup, register here.

-To help clean up Clemmons area streams and roads, register by calling (336) 766-9170.
+To help clean up Clemmons area streams and roads in late March, register by calling (336) 766-9170.